DJI Mavic 3 drone looks beefy and brilliant in new leaked photos

 DJI Mavic 3 new photos emerge

 There are multiple air inlet grills and heat sinks positioned throughout the body of the drone to keep the internal components from overheating while the Mavic 3 makes magic with its new telephoto and wide-angle cameras.
-The Mavic branding is also clear on the front leg of the drone, though the number three has been taped off.
+The Mavic branding is also clear on the drone’s arm, though the number three has been taped off.

-This second image seems to show the drone being charged with the new USB-C port.

-And here, we have the DJI Mavic 3, again out in the wild, and ready for takeoff.
+Above, you can see the drone being charged with the new USB-C port.
+And in the next one, the DJI Mavic 3 seems ready for takeoff, out in the wild again.

 How do you like the sporty new Mavic 3?
 Let us know in the comment section below!